 Archival records are acquired from the university, from its departments and faculty, and from organizations and individuals outside the University regardless of their physical form or characteristics, and arranged, described and preserved to guarantee their authenticity and continuing use.
 If in the opinion of the University Archives, the materials should be preserved in a different physical form, such as microfilm or digital media, the University Archives may perform the necessary processes and operations.

 University Archives is responsible for the long-term preservation of the material it acquires regardless of format or media.
-Preservation is accomplished by an appropriate combination of environment controls, handling techniques, and conservation treatments.
-However damaged, unstable or obsolete formats may require data migration and removal of the originals.
+Preservation is accomplished by an appropriate combination of environmental controls, handling techniques, and conservation treatments.
+However, damaged, unstable, or obsolete formats may require data migration and removal of the originals.
 Material offered to, or solicited by, the Archives is appraised and acquired according to the acquisitions policy of the archives and the inherent potential of the material to support university teaching and research.
 Retrospective appraisal of acquisitions may lead to the subsequent de-accessioning of collections which no longer fit within the mandate of the archives.
 In the event of de-accessioning, attempts are made to identify alternate repositories for the collections and all prior agreements with donors are respected.

-Return to the Table of Contents
+Return to the Table of Contents(Revised: 16 April 2024 )

 Copyright © Curators of the University of Missouri 1997-2005